Frequently asked questions

 1. Stop at least 10 m from the victim and push the LifeBoard over the ice to the victim

-1. Once the victim is on the LifeBoard, the rescuer and helper can pull the victim up with the safety line.
-Keep distance between rescuer and victim until there is safe ground.
+1. Once the casualty is on the LifeBoard, the rescuer and helper can pull the person up with the safety line.
+Keep a distance between rescuer and casualty until there is safe ground

 How do you use ice kits from shore?